TerraCraftere3/TitanEngine/README.md

     - `Scene` contains code used by the ecs and scene renderer
     - `Debug` contains profiling and debugging code
 - `Editor` contains the code for Atlas (The Editor)
+  - `src/Atlas` contains the editor code
+    - `Panels` contains the code for each panel (asset viewer, etc.)
 - `Sandbox` contains the code of the Game
 - `Vendor` contains all Dependencies of `Engine`, `Editor` and `Sandbox`
 - `Script` contains build scripts for the CMake Project